-Almost every homeowner in the US uses or is familiar with heat pump systems.
+Almost every homeowner in the U.S uses or is familiar with heat pump systems.
 It is an essential buy for having a comfortable home, in all weather conditions.
-However, while purchasing one, we must know how to maintain it and how long it will last.
+However, while purchasing one, it is essential to know how to maintain it and how long it will last.

 What is a Heat Pump?